nprapps/dailygraphics-templates/ai2html_map/README.md

 **Common workflows for mapmaking:**
 - Usually the bulk of the work, like analyzing data or mapping it onto different elements, can be done in a GIS software.
 [QGIS](https://qgis.org/en/site/) is a good free option to use.
 - If you use QGIS in your mapmaking, a collection of NPR style QGIS map templates lives [here](https://github.com/nprapps/qgis-templates).
 They include styles and base shapefiles, which on their own won't yield finished maps, but can get you most of the way there.
+The `locator-template` is the most up-to-date template in the repo, and contains styles used in recent locator maps that can be adapted for other maps as well.
 - Another more advanced option is using [command line tools](https://moriartynaps.org/command-carto-part-one/) and scripting as steps to join data and map files.
 - Then, if additional styling is needed, using or modifying the Illustrator styles in here.